-Diesel multiple-units - Netherlands: books - history
+Diesel Multiple-units - Netherlands: Books - History

-Illustrated books on the history, types and technology of Dutch diesel multiple-units.
+Discover here the best illustrated books on the history, types and technology of Dutch diesel multiple-units.

 Diesellijnen Toen & Nu (1): Dieselend door vier decennia - Friesland, Groningen, Drenthe en Overijssel